 Metal impurity or defect in the planchet.
 Small, unobtrusive planchet flaws are acceptable.
 Large, obvious, poorly placed, or distracting flaws are rejected.
 Context is also important.
 Planchet flaws on certain U.S. Colonial coins are expected; planchet flaws on Morgan Silver Dollars are not.

-This No Grade covers anything added to the surface of the coin to either "improve" its appearance or to cover marks.
-Surface alteration methods include adding: dental wax, putty, lacquer, nose grease, etc. "Thumbing" is the application of a putty-like material to fill in marks, scratches, and other defects or to haze over portions of the coin.
+Adding anything to the surface of the coin to either "improve" its appearance or to cover marks.
+Surface alteration methods include adding dental wax, putty, lacquer, nose grease, etc. "Thumbing" is the application of a putty-like material to fill in marks, scratches, and other defects or to haze over portions of the coin.
 Coatings (such as lacquer), while intended to protect coins, result in a No Grade because it is impossible to determine the quality of the underlying surfaces.

 Depends on the severity and/or the quantity of the scratch(s).
 Faint, old, toned-over scratches may be acceptable; bright, fresh scratches may not.
 Placement is an important factor.

 Coins that are damaged because of improper storage may be rejected.
 Corrosion is caused by storage in areas of high humidity, sea salvage coins, and coins found in the ground.
 Toning that is excessively dark or heavy, or which burns into the surface of the coin, may be rejected.

 Any form of metal movement, either intentional or accidental.
 Damage may include excessive or heavy rim dings and bruises, deliberate surface damage such as graffiti, attempts to remove spots, etc. The severity and extent of the damage affects whether it will get a “No Grade” decision.